Table Of Content ☰

-Transferable Development Rights in Real Estate
+- Types of Transferable Development Rights

 If you’re planning to buy or build property, you might have come across the term Transferable Development Rights (TDR).
 But what does it actually mean?
 In simple words, TDR is a special right given to a landowner or developer to transfer unused development potential from one area to another.
 This blog will explain TDR in detail, its benefits, how it works, and why it’s important in real estate.